totalspectrum/spin2cpp/doc/general.md

 ## Fast Cache (Fcache)

-Fcache is a special feature of the compiler whereby small loops are copied from HUB memory into local (COG or LUT) memory before execution.
+Fcache is a special feature of the compiler whereby small loops are copied from HUB memory into local (COG) memory before execution.
 This speeds up repated loops quite a bit.
 Fcache is available only if optimization is enabled.

 Some inline assembly blocks may also be marked to be copied to fcache before execution; see the section on inline assembly for a description of this.